shivannis/xandr-docs-public/xandr-docs/articles/invest/buying-ott-video-inventory.md

 ---
-Title : Buying OTT Video Inventory
+title: Microsoft Invest - Buying OTT Video Inventory
-Description : Microsoft Invest allows you to buy or sell ad inventory on OTT ("over-the-top") video properties.
-As part of our
+description: Microsoft Invest offers direct access to OTT video supply from publishers.
+Its programmatic platform allows for buying over-the-top video inventory at scale.
 ---

-# Buying OTT Video Inventory
+# Buying OTT Video Inventory in Microsoft Invest

 Microsoft Invest allows you to buy or sell ad inventory on OTT ("over-the-top") video properties.
 As part of our combined offering, OTT inventory provides direct access to OTT video supply from publishers such as ESPN, CNN, Newsy, PlutoTV, TubiTV, and many others.
 You can also access programmatic CTV supply on major CTV SSPs such as FreeWheel, Telaria, and SpotX.
 As a key element of optimized media planning, purchasing inventory on OTT content and/or CTV devices maximizes your reach to drive cost efficiencies and ROI.

 OTT premium digital video:

 - is delivered via an IP-enabled device.
 - is a high-quality format available programmatically, with completion rates as high as 90%
 - is typically consumed in a full-screen setting, with engaged viewers watching premium video content
 - can be delivered on desktop, mobile, gaming consoles, and streaming devices as well as to Smart TVs and set-top boxes

 Xandr offers a programmatic platform that allows for buying OTT video inventory at scale.
 Based on our access to Xandr Media's extensive premium video supply sources and their audiences, we are currently developing advanced first-party/third-party programmatic audience targeting, measurement, and attribution capabilities, allowing household-level demographic and audience targeting across CTV supply.

-Getting Started
+## Getting started

 Currently, OTT video inventory is primarily available through Deals, and it only supports VAST video creatives.
 (VAST video creatives wrapped in VPAID are not generally supported on OTT video inventory.)
 Standard video reporting is available for impressions, quartiles, and completion rates.
 You should contact your Xandr account manager for help with initial outreach to key publishers and deal setup.

-Targeting
+## Targeting

 Most of the same targeting strategies used for desktop video targeting are also applicable to OTT content and CTV devices, with the exception of viewability targeting and user-based targeting.

-As a workaround for user-based targeting on CTV devices, Xandr supports household-level targeting via
-IP-based demographics and audience segments across all CTV supply.
-For more information, see
+As a workaround for user-based targeting on CTV devices, Xandr supports household-level targeting via IP-based demographics and audience segments across all CTV supply.
+For more information, see [CTV Video Buying Best Practices](./ctv-video-buying-best-practices.md).
-<a href="ctv-video-buying-best-practices.md" class="xref">CTV Video
-Buying Best Practices</a>.

-Next Steps
+## Next steps

 Documentation will be updated as the video product offering evolves.
 If you have further questions, please reach out to your Xandr account manager.